 receive direct communication from the ACE Program Coordinator are eligible

 - How long does it take to prepare for the examination?

-Late March through Late April - ACE Program Exams offered throughout the state of Indiana
+Late March through Late April – ACE exams take place on various dates

 - How much does Advanced Credit cost?